U.S. DOL’s Final Rule on Independent Contractors Announced: What Businesses Should Know

 Table of Contents

-What Is the New Rule on Worker Classification?
+What Is the U.S. DOL's Final Rule on Worker Classification?

 - Opportunity for profit or loss depending on managerial skill*

 - Degree of permanence of the work relationship